 Many filmmakers will choose this Canon camera because of its video autofocus capabilities.
 It houses a Dual Pixel AF system that works splendidly during 4k filming.
 On occasion, the tracking hunts a little longer than I’d like.
 But it’s a success overall.

 Another selling point of the Canon EOS R is the video color output.
-Contrary to Sony cameras, the color palette is bright and vibrant for all colors—especially reds.
+Unlike Sony cameras, the color palette is bright and vibrant for all colors—especially reds.

 Two more pluses are the battery life and the articulating screen.
-With a battery life of up to four hours, it blows the competition out of the water.
-The Sony A7 III can only film for around two hours.
+It blows the competition out of the water with a battery life of up to four hours.
+The Sony a7 III can only film for around two hours.

 In addition, the flip-up, articulating screen is terrific for vloggers and YouTubers.

-Another complaint I have is that once you start recording, the histogram disappears.
-Many filmmakers like to view this information as they shoot and make adjustments accordingly.
+Another complaint is that the histogram disappears once you start recording.
+Many filmmakers like to view this information as they shoot.
+Then they make adjustments accordingly.

 Lastly, I have to mention the rolling shutter.
-It’s nonexistent during 1080p recording but pops up way too often when filming in 4K.
+It’s nonexistent during 1080p recording.
+But it pops up way too often when filming in 4K.

 - Fully-articulating rear LCD screen